tlfjar/rancher-projects/Using-Rancher.md

 It will take a second, but doing this puts both library and helm charts in your Apps menu.
 I usually turn on the helm incubator as well, though I haven't use anything in it yet.
 But it doesn't hurt anything.

+## Install Longhorn

+You should probably go ahead and follow [this guide](https://github.com/tlfjar/rancher-projects/blob/master/Installing-Longhorn.md) prior to messing with the ingress.
+I wrote the below with the assumption that Longhorn would be installed by now.

 ## Learn to ingress

 Remember when I said to use weave as the provider way back when we set up the cluster?
 That was for a reason, namely that weave is the only one that I could get to work with an ingress.
 To give an example of how to ingress, lets make a way to connect to our Longhorn UI.